 St Luke's Anglican Church

 St Luke's Church has five new stained glass windows.
-These were designed, constructed and fitted by Glass Artisan, Alois Mikula OAM, of Canberra whose work can be seen in many Canberra homes and institutions.
+These were designed, constructed and fitted by Mara's father, Glass Artisan, Alois Mikula OAM, during his retirement in Canberra.
+Alois' work can be seen in many Canberra homes and institutions as he was very generous in gifting unique works of art.

 St Luke's Window